Frank Meehan: Bridge of Spies cold warrior dies

 "I was 17.
 We were in a shelter and the bombing started quite far away but you could hear them getting closer.
 The house next door got incendiary-bombed and was destroyed.

 "I worked clearing the rubble of houses that had been burned.
 I carried a bricklayer's hod.
 I was not much good at that.
-Maybe that's what made me think of the Foreign Service".
+Maybe that's what made me think of the Foreign Service."

 In fact, Frank attended the University of Glasgow and was embarking on a career in journalism when that US citizenship changed his life.